The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 🕌 Day 8: Nizwa

-⛰ Day 9-10: Jebel Akhdar
+Day 9-10: Jebel Akhdar

 🚗 How to Get Around Oman for 10 Days

-🚙 Rent a car: The easiest and most convenient way to get around Oman is to rent a car — specifically a 4WD — and discover this beautiful country on a self-drive road trip.
-The roads in Oman are in excellent conditions and it’s very safe to drive around on your own here.
-So, rent your favorite 4WD and pack some road trip essentials!
+🌟 Top Tip: The easiest and most convenient way to get around Oman is to rent a car — specifically a 4WD — and discover this beautiful country on a self-drive road trip.

 🚙 How to Rent a Car in Oman

 🚘 What type of car to rent: The best way to rent a car for Oman is to book it online before your trip.
 I highly recommend renting a 4WD if you’re planning to visit Wahiba Sands Desert or the mountains in Jebel Akhdar.
 The road to both places would be very unsafe to do in a regular car.
-Moreover, you’re not even allowed to drive into the desert without a 4WD.
+You’re also not even allowed to drive into the desert without a 4WD.

 🇴🇲 The Ultimate 10-Day Oman Itinerary